 a.
 A book shall be kept on the premises for the entry of suggestions and complaints, which shall be laid before the Committee, such being signed by the members making such entries.

 a.
-A General Meeting of the members shall be held in February each year to receive a report from the Committee of their proceedings and a statement of receipts and expenditure and an Auditor’s report made up to the preceding 31st December, also to elect Officers and Committee and transact all such other business as may be required.
+A General Meeting of the members shall be held in 1st week of December each year to receive a report from the Committee of their proceedings and a statement of receipts and expenditure and an Auditor’s report made up to the preceding 30th September, also to elect Officers and Committee and transact all such other business as may be required.
 Not less than 7 days notice shall be given of such meetings.

 a.
 A Special General Meeting (SGM) of members shall be called by the Secretary at the request of the Committee, or on a requisition signed by at least ten (or such numbers as the Committee shall decide, not exceeding thirty, or 1/5 of the total membership) of the members specifying the object of the said meeting and giving seven days thereof.